VPC-DevAdmin/Inference_Blueprints/pdf-podcast/README.md

 - Digital PDF text extraction with support for text-based PDFs up to 10 MB
 - AI-powered script generation with natural host and guest conversation format
-- Supports multiple LLM backends: OpenAI GPT-4 or custom enterprise inference endpoints
+- Supports OpenAI-compatible enterprise inference endpoints for LLMs
-- High-quality audio generation using OpenAI TTS with 6 different voice options
+- High-quality audio generation using an OpenAI-compatible TTS API with 6 different voice options
 - Modern React web interface with real-time progress tracking
 - Integrated audio player with waveform visualization
 - Project management and organization with download functionality